gjf/gjf_bt/README.md

 ## Details ##
 BT stack is modified in the way so it uses:
+1. aptX / aptXHD if supported by audio
+2. If aptX is not supported - SBC codec will be used, but with the following customization:
  - Dual Channel for any audio connection
  - Maximum bitrate depending on your choice during installation.
 Test it on your headphones.
 Normally 454 kbit/s is OK with any headphones, personally I use 576 kbit/s without any problems.
 If something is not working - just re-install the module with new bitrate os uninstall it completely.

+These changes will increase a quality of the sound when using wireless audio.

 Most likely Lineage OS and Lineage-based OS (like AICP) are not supported - please let me know if Bluetooth cannot be switched on after installing this module.
 In this case simply delete the module and reboot - everything will be restored.